ErpNetDocs/webclient/inventory-control/reconcile.md

 ### Multiple counts

-To count more pcs or the exact number of pcs for a product, specify it first (e.g. "50*") and then provide the product ID.
+To count more pcs or the exact number of pcs for a product, specify it first (e.g. "50"), add a "*", and then provide the product ID.

 This can be done on one line, or on two separate lines for each input.
 Tap the **blue arrow** to confirm.

 ![Reconcile](pictures/count_fifty_reconcile.png)

 The **trash bin button** allows you to remove the latest count, which will restore the previous **Counted** value.

+Any one, two or three-number combination is automatically counted as a **multiplier**.
+You can insert it without adding "*" in the end.

 ### Higher count